boput/vim-popot/README.md

 # Package vim-popot

-vim-popot is produced by repacking Grissiom's latest version into package using exclusively vim9script.
+vim-popot is produced by repacking Grissiom's latest version into package using exclusively vim9script with a few modifications and additions, mainly for personal use.

 ## Description
     This package is a Vim package for editing PO files (GNU gettext -- the GNU